CyberPanther232/pypass/ReadME.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Public License V3.
 See the [LICENSE](LICENSE) file for details.